sgevatschnaider/Arte_Juegos_Matematicos/notebooks/es/README.md

 Transición: Una vez que los 2025 puntos se han mostrado formando dos “triángulos”, la animación los reorganiza gradualmente (cambiando su color a morado) hasta formar un octógono centrado.
 Imagen final: El fotograma final presenta un círculo denso de puntos, que en realidad está compuesto por 22 anillos concéntricos) más 1 punto central, sumando un total de 2025.
 Aunque visualmente parece un círculo, conceptualmente está basado en la idea de un octógono centrado.

-The year 2025 can be geometrically represented using triangular numbers and centered octagonal numbers.
-A triangular number can be visualized as an equilateral triangle formed by dots, while centered octagonal numbers are arranged in concentric rings around a central point.
-In this arrangement, each “layer” contains 8, 16, 24, ... dots, evoking the structure of a radial octagon.
-The animation visually illustrates this duality in the number 2025, combining triangular and octagonal numbers.
-At first, there are no dots in the figure; they gradually appear: first, 990 dots of the first triangular number in blue, followed by 1,035 dots of the second triangular number in green.
-Transition: Once the 2,025 dots are displayed forming two “triangles,” the animation gradually reorganizes them (changing their color to purple) into a centered octagon.
-Final Image: The final frame shows a dense circle of dots, which is actually composed of 22 concentric rings plus 1 central dot, totaling 2,025.
-Although it visually resembles a circle, conceptually it is based on the idea of a centered octagon.

 <div align="center">